Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/performance.rst

 construct different expressions with different context declarations.

-Finally, note that these context managers can be passed into the :attr:`start` method for the :func:`Sum <pyomo.core.util.Sum>` function.
+Finally, note that these context managers can be passed into the :attr:`start` method for the :func:`quicksum <pyomo.core.util.quicksum>` function.
 For example:

 .. doctest::